Fact-checked

 Contraindications

-1. Negatively affects the weight gain of the fetus.
+1. Negatively affects fetal weight gain.

-4. When interacting with theophylline, which is also a constituent substance of red tea, it can have a strong diuretic effect.
+4. When interacting with theophylline, which is also a constituent of red tea, it can have a strong diuretic effect.

-5. Increases the gestational age.
+5. Increases the duration of pregnancy.